 Many employers don’t think about workers’ compensation until an injury occurs - and when it does, they’re usually not sure how it works.
 Every state has different regulations, and employers should know what’s covered before an injury happens.
 Here’s what you and your employees should know about workers’ compensation.

-It’s a state-regulated insurance system that pays medical bills and some lost wages to employees who are injured on the job or who have work-related diseases or illnesses.
-Employees get benefits based on the type and severity of their injuries and/or illness.
+It’s a state-regulated insurance system that pays medical bills and some lost wages to employees who are injured on the job, or who have work-related diseases or illnesses.
+Employees get benefits based on the type and severity of their injuries and/or illnesses.
 Federal employees are subject to different workers’ compensation guidelines.

 What does workers’ compensation cover?

-Job-related injuries and illnesses!
-These can include injuries they got by traveling, work errands, and attending business functions.
+Workers’ compensation covers job-related injuries and illnesses.
+These can include injuries received while traveling, during work errands, and at business functions.
 Injuries and illnesses can be sudden or brought on by a repetitive action, such as carpal tunnel syndrome or repeated exposure to chemicals, air pollution, or radiation.

 What doesn’t workers’ compensation cover?

 Injured employees can be denied compensation for many reasons, including: